SilverHalf/temple-of-febe/mechanics/aspects/malice.md

 Adds are immune to hard crowd control, and spawn with <img class="inline resistance"> [Resistance] that cannot be corrupted or removed, and lasts  for 30 seconds.

+Adds take more power damage due to having reduced toughness.

 {: .empowered_description }
 Three people will be targeted by tethers, resulting in three adds spawning.

+{: .legendary}
+Adds have increased health and toughness.

 <div>
   <ul class="mechtable">